-Optionally you can check that mbed TLS works correctly by entering:
+You can optionally check that Mbed TLS works correctly by entering:

 mingw32-make CC=gcc check

-If you chose not to install Perl, then you can skip building the full suite of unit tests by using the following build command:
+If you chose not to install Perl or Python, then you can skip building the full suite of unit tests by using the following build command:

 mingw32-make CC=gcc no_test

-You'll then be able to run a much more minimal set of unit test with
+You can then run a much more minimal set of unit tests with:

-We can now use some of the utility programs that come with mbed TLS, like:
+You can now use some of the utility programs that come with Mbed TLS, like:

 programs\ssl\ssl_client2 server_name=www.google.nl server_port=443 programs\test\selftest

-You should see some html output and something like this:
+You should see some HTML output for the first program, and something like this for the selftest program: